CentreForDigitalHumanities/I-analyzer/documentation/Writing-a-corpus-definition-in-Python.md

   └ mycorpus.jpg
 ```

 The image can be any image file.
+Add a license file in the same folder: `mycorpus.jpg` should be next to `mycorpus.jpg.license`, which describes copyright/licence info.
+For an example, see the [licence information for the Rechtspraak corpus image](/backend/corpora/rechtspraak/images/rechtspraak.jpg.license).
+If the image has a licence that requires attribution, also include an attribution statement in the corpus description page.

 Documentation pages must be markdown files.
 See [corpus documentation](/documentation/Corpus-documentation.md) for more information about writing documentation.

 ## Definining fields